emsesp/docs/docs/Configuring.md

 - **Broker Address**.
 Use the IP address.
 - **Port**.
 The default is 1883 and 8883 for SSL.
 - **Base**.
 All topics are prefixed with the `Base` so this is important.
-Use when having multiple devices.
+Make sure this is unique when using more than one EMS-ESP.
 - **Client ID**.
 This is used internally to identify EMS-ESP with the broker and is optional.
 Note MQTT topics will be postfixed with the hostname (default `ems-esp`) and not the client ID.
 Use when having multiple devices.
 - **Username** and **Password** are optional.
 - **Set Clean Session**.
 Creates a non-persistent session when enabled.
 Default is disabled and is recommended to keep it disabled when using home automation systems.